 Barrigón and two further figures were found around 1860 during forest clearance for a coffee plantation on land belonging to Finca Concepción, owned by the French Baron Oscar du Teil.
 Following his death, the trustee of the underage heirs donated the figure to the Königliches Museum für Völkerkunde.
 In future the Barrigón, who has come from the collection of the Ethnologisches Museum in Dahlem, can be seen on the second floor of the Humboldt Forum.

-Now to be seen in the Neues Museum on Museumsinsel, in future in the museums on the second floor of the Humboldt Forum.
+To be seen in the museums on the second floor of the Humboldt Forum.

-International experts, eye witnesses and representatives from the Humboldt Forum will be adressing questions in various conversations.
-They will weave exciting stories and histories from different cultures and epochs, current research results and personal experiences to create surprising and sometimes astounding narratives.
+International experts, eye witnesses and representatives from the Humboldt Forum adressed questions in various conversations.
+They weaved exciting stories and histories from different cultures and epochs, current research results and personal experiences to create surprising and sometimes astounding narratives.

 Don't know — know — never know?